-The Conference will be held at the Medical University of Gdańsk on Monday, April 7th, 2025, from 10:00 to 17:15.
+The Conference will be held at the Medical University of Gdańsk on Monday, April 7th, 2025, from 10:00 to 17:00.

-Collection of Conference materials and optional registration of on-site Participants at the Conference venue from 9:00 to 10:00.
+Registration of on-site Participants at the Conference venue from 9:00 to 10:00.

 Dr Heidi L. Bludau Vanderbilt University, Nashville, Tennessee, USA |